Olbrich Gardens Expansion - Project 1

 Set the example for sustainability in the community:

 By city ordinance, achieve a LEED Certification Goal of SILVER or higher.
 Click here for the LEED points worksheet.

 - Adopt the 2030 Challenge by setting energy reduction goals in all new construction and remodeling; the challenge target is a 70% reduction in annual energy consumption per building.
 Click here for the Learning Center Energy Model.

 Storm Water Management.
 Set the ground work for and implement storm water management strategies under this project even though requirements under this project will be minimal.
 Click here to learn more about Harvesting Rainwater.

-Progress Updates: Click here for our current Project Plans & Elevations
+Progress Updates: Click here to view our Project Presentation

 January 10, 2018: Details of the project are taking shape.
 Learning Center and Greenhouse floor plans, finishes, and interior details are taking shape.
 Modifications to the existing gardens are being designed where this project will be displacing existing paths and planting exhibits.
 Life Safety code issues are being addressed in regards to fire truck access, and sprinkler upgrades.
 The PV solar panel system is a go and will be funded through the City of Madison Sustainability Improvements Budget.
 We are also looking into capturing storm water from our roofs to be reused for irrigation in the Conservatory to reduce the amount of city tap water that needs to be conditioned before watering the tropical plants.